 CONSTRUCTION AND WORKING OF A TORSION BAR SUSPENSION SYSTEM

-Torsion bars are basically metal bars that perform the role of a spring.
+Torsion bar suspensions are basically metal bars that perform the role of a spring.
 At one end, the bar is fixed rigidly in place to the chassis of a vehicle.
 The last end of the bar may be fastened to the axle, suspension arm, or a spindle, depending on the vehicle’s design.
 For instance a vehicle travels alongside the road, the forces made by the motion of the vehicle produce torque on the bar, which turns it along its axis.

 Counteracting the torque is the fact that the torsion bar obviously wants to resist the twisting effect and return to its normal state.
 By doing so, the suspension supplies a level of resistance to the forces generated by the movement of the vehicle.
 This resistance is the basic principle behind a torsion bar suspension system.

-WORKING OF TORSION BAR
+WORKING OF TORSION BAR SUSPENSION SYSTEM

 Torsion bars use the twisting properties of a steel bar to offer coil-spring-like functions.
 One end of a bar is fixed rigidly to the vehicle frame.
 The further end is fastened to a wishbone, which acts like a lever that travels perpendicular to the torsion bar.
 When the wheel hits at a stone or projections, vertical motion is shifted to the wishbone and then, through the levering act, to the torsion bar.
 The torsion bar then twists sideways its axis to offer the spring force.
 European car manufacturers used this system widely, as did Packard and Chrysler in the United States, through the 1950s and 1960s.